-An adjusting entry, or often referred to as a balance day adjustment, forms part of financial reporting under accrual accounting systems.
-Today we are going to be looking at accrued revenue and what adjusting entry is required when preparing period-end accounts.
+An adjusting entry, often referred to as a balance day adjustment, forms part of financial reporting under accrual accounting systems.
+Today, we will be looking at accrued revenue and its adjusting entry when preparing period-end accounts.

-The quick answer to the question is you need to raise a debit to an accrued revenue asset account and a credit to a corresponding revenue income.
-If you would like a fuller explanation … please read on.
+The quick answer to which accounts to use is debit an accrued revenue asset account and credit a corresponding revenue account.
+If you would like a fuller explanation, please read on.

 What is an Accrued Revenue Adjusting Entry?

-Accrued revenue occurs at the end of a reporting period for income that has been earned, ie the work has been carried out, but either the client has not been invoiced or payment has not been received.
-This is not to be confused with credit sales, where the work has been performed (the good or service has been provided to the client) AND the client has been invoiced for the work.
-This type of transaction would be recorded through the sales ledger.
+Accrued revenue occurs at the end of a reporting period for income that has been earned, i.e. the work has been carried out, but either the client has not been invoiced, or payment has not been received.
+This is not to be confused with credit sales, where the work has been performed (the good or service has been provided to the client) AND the client has been sent an invoice.
+You would record this type of transaction through the sales ledger.

-But of course this only occurs under accrual accounting systems, not cash based systems.
-The reason being under accrual systems we are measuring the flow of economic resources (now days referred to in accounting standards as economic benefits or obligations).
-Where as under a cash based system … yes, we are just reflecting the movement of cash.
+However, we have a situation where the reporting entity has provided the good or service and is yet to record the revenue (usually because the client hasn’t been sent an invoice).
+But of course, this only occurs under accrual accounting systems, not cash-based systems.
+Under accrual systems, we measure the flow of economic resources (nowadays referred to in accounting standards as economic benefits or obligations).
+Whereas under a cash-based system, we are reflecting the movement of cash.

 What is an Adjusting Entry?

 So why do we require these adjusting entries?
-In the “old days” it was because of the matching concept.
-I say the “old days” because accounting conceptual frameworks, in particular that issued by the International Financial Reporting Standards (IFRS), have moved away from a focus on the income statement to the balance sheet.
-This means they are now more focused on assets and liabilities rather than income and expenditure.
+In the “old days,” it was because of the matching concept.
+I say the “old days” because conceptual accounting frameworks, particularly those issued by the International Financial Reporting Standards (IFRS), have moved away from focusing on the income statement to the balance sheet.
+Therefore, accounting is now more focused on assets and liabilities rather than income and expenditure.

-In our case accrued revenue is brought to account as an adjusting entry not because of the revenue side (and therefore the “matching” of the associated expenditure incurred), but rather because it falls within the definition of an asset for the reporting entity.
+In our case, we bring accrued revenue to account as an adjusting entry not because of the revenue side but rather because it falls within the definition of an asset for the reporting entity.

 The IFRS define an asset as “… a present economic resource controlled by the entity as a result of past events” (para 4.3).
-With accrued revenue the reporting entity is owed an economic resource (normally money) for work it has carried out (past event).
+With accrued revenue, the reporting entity is owed an economic resource (usually money) for its carried out (past event).

 Accrued Revenue Adjusting Entry Example

-Now that we have covered-off the accounting concepts behind accrued revenue, let’s move onto a practice example with a few journal entries.
-Let’s say ABC Home Decorating Ltd is approaching year-end, March 31, and one of it’s small house decorating jobs has just been completed – being $6,500.
-And let’s say the invoice for the work isn’t issued until April 5.
+Now that we have covered the accounting concepts behind accrued revenue, let’s move onto a practice example with a few journal entries.
+Let’s say ABC Home Decorating Ltd is approaching year-end, March 31, and one of its small house decorating jobs has just been completed – being $6,500.
+And let’s say ABC issues the invoice for the work on April 5.

 |31 March||Accrued Revenue||$6,500|||

-So in ABC’s set of accounts ending 31 March, the above journal entry has increased current assets with the debit to accrued revenue and increased revenue with a credit to contract revenue.
-This entry ensures the economic benefits owed to ABC as at 31 March are appropriately reflected in their financial statements.
+So in ABC’s set of accounts ending 31 March, the above journal entry has increased current assets with the debit to accrued revenue and increased revenue with the credit to contract revenue.
+This entry ensures ABC’s financial statements reflect these economic benefits as of 31 March.

-Come the start of the new year, April 1, the above adjusting-entry needs to be reversed out.
-This is done to ensure the accounting system is kept “clean” of adjustments at set times and these items are not forgotten later on.
+Come the start of the new year, April 1, and ABC needs to reverse out adjusting-entry.
+The reversal ensures the accounting system is “clean” of adjustments, and the system doesn’t leave them floating around.
 So ABC would post the following entry:

 |1 April||Contract Revenue||$6,500|||

-When the invoice is issued on April 5 the following entry would be made in their sales ledger (assuming they are operating a subsidiary sales ledger):
+When ABC issues the invoice on April 5, they will make the following entry in their sales ledger (assuming they are operating a subsidiary sales ledger):

-This entry increases current assets again; this time a debit to debtors and an increase in income with a credit to contract revenue.
+This entry increases current assets with a debit entry to debtors and increases income with a credit entry to contract revenue.

-And when the account is paid by the client the last entry required for this contact would be:
+When the client pays the account, the last entry required for this contract would be:

-The final entry increases current assets with a debit to bank, being the money received from the client at the end of April.
-But at the same time decreases current assets by the same amount as the debtor balance has been paid and no longer owed to ABC.
+The final entry increases current assets with a debit to the bank, being the client’s money at the end of April.
+But at the same time decreases current assets by the same amount as the debtor balance has been paid and is no longer owed to ABC.

-That brings us to the end of another accounting tutorial, this time looking at what the accrued revenue adjusting entry is and then the journal entries involved to properly reflect it in a reporting entity’s books.
+That brings us to the end of another accounting tutorial, looking at the accrued revenue adjusting entry and then the journal entries involved to reflect it in a reporting entity’s books adequately.